MapsPeople/docs/src/android/v3/guides/directions/directions-service.md

 </mi-tab-panel>
 </mi-tabs>

 When Route restrictions are set on the `MPRoutingProvider` they will be applied to any subsequent queries as well.
-So it can be a good idea to remove them again.
-This is done by calling `clearRouteRestrictions`.
+You can remove them again by calling `clearRouteRestrictions`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>